Larkinabout/fvtt-combat-chat/README.md

 - Each user can enable or disable the utility in the module's settings.

 # Acknowledgements
-This is a copy of Oromis' original [Combat Focus](https://github.com/Oromis/foundry-combat-focus/) module.
+This is an update of Oromis' original [Combat Focus](https://github.com/Oromis/foundry-combat-focus/) module.
 All thanks go to Oromis for developing this module in the first place.